 There are no openings at this time.

 Oconto Electric Cooperative is an Equal Opportunity Employer.
-In compliance with Federal and State equal employment opportunity laws, qualified applicants are considered for all positions without regard to race, color, religion, sex, national origin, marital status, veteran status, non-job related disability, or any other protected group status.
+In compliance with Federal and State equal employment opportunity laws, qualified applicants are considered for all positions without regard to race, color, religion, sex, national origin, marital status, veteran status, disability, or any other protected group status.

 NRECA Youth Tour of Washington, D.C.

 June 17-22, 2022

 Oconto Electric is pleased to choose one delegate to represent our local co-op at the National Rural Electric Cooperative Association (NRECA) Youth Tour in Washington, D.C.
 The trip is hosted by NRECA and all expenses are paid by Oconto Electric, according to our cooperative principles to support youth and community.

 Any current high school sophomore or junior whose parent or guardian is a residential member of Oconto Electric Cooperative is eligible.
 (Residential is defined as having the primary residence within OEC’s service territory.)

 Applications must be submitted on or before December 17, 2021.
 Applications received after December 17, 2021, will not be considered.